JakkuSakura/unidef/README.md

 2. implement a interpreter in the same time
 3. try to do some optimization work(similar to LMS, but without intruding the original language)
 4. leave space for a transpile framework

+### TODOs
+- [ ] Add more tests for json schema
+- [ ] Support anonymous struct with fields in yaml
+- [ ] Support anonymous enum in yaml
+- [ ] Use automatically generated TyNode and AstNode(self bootstrap)
+- [ ] Use circe.json.HCursor to spot the problem
+- [ ] Support save actions: formatter, etc
+- [ ] Simple SVN for code generated files
+- [ ] Support most of what python version can do: Rust structs, FIX, sql ddl, python peewee/pydantic model, etc
+- [ ] Workflow: Generic AST + Extendable <=> Specific AST with static type <=> Source code